 5. Bush Daisy

-Known to be related to the Sunflower family, these vibrant flowers evoke the perfect image of Autumn.
-You should ideally plant them in Spring and upon blooming they can produce flowers ranging from one to three feet in height.
+Known to be related to the Sunflower family, these vibrant flowers evoke the perfect image of autumn.
+You should ideally plant them in spring, and upon blooming they can produce flowers ranging from 1 to 3 feet in height.
 Common colors include red, orange, salmon, white, and magenta.

-While growing them at home, make sure the ‘mums’ receive plenty of shade.
-The soil should have ample moisture and you should water it regularly for best results.
-In the US, these plants are widely found in hardiness zones ranging from four to nine.
+While growing them at home, ensure the ‘mums’ receive plenty of shade.
+The soil should have ample moisture, and you should water it regularly for best results.
+And if you’re in the US, keep in mind that these plants do well in hardiness zones ranging from 4 to 9.

 8. Yellow Daisy

 Yellow daisies bloom in June, and they continue bearing flowers throughout summer.

 Their flowers resemble sunflowers, only the tinier variants.
 The stems of these plants are erect and the disk (usually present in the middle of the flower) is best known for its yellowish-green hue.